Jacob Meyers Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.38 team ERA that ranks 18th among all MLB pitching staffs.
+- The Red Sox have a 4.45 team ERA that ranks 18th among all league pitching staffs.

-- The left-hander last appeared on Thursday against the Houston Astros, when he tossed five innings, allowing four earned runs while giving up six hits.
+- His most recent time out was on Friday against the Los Angeles Dodgers, when the righty went five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.